ralfstx/minimal-json/README.md

 * **minimal**: no dependencies, single package with just a few classes, small download size (< 25kB)
 * **fast**: high performance comparable with other state-of-the-art parsers (see below)
 * **leightweight**: object representation with minimal memory footprint (e.g. no HashMaps)
-* **easy to use**: reading, writing and modifying JSON with few lines of code (short names, fluent style)
+* **easy to use**: reading, writing and modifying JSON with minimal code (short names, fluent style)
+* **OSGi ready**: directly usable in OSGi environments (the JAR contains a valid OSGi bundle manifest)

-Minimal-json is fully covered by unit tests, and field-tested by the [Eclipse RAP project](http://eclipse.org/rap).
+Minimal-json is fully covered by unit tests, and field-tested by the [Eclipse RAP project](http://eclipse.org/rap) and others (see below).

 Code Examples
 -------------